duckdblabs/duckdb-aflplusplus/README.md

 4. The target executable decodes the prepended argument bytes and trims them from the input data.
 The duckdb function is called with the decoded argument string.

-5. To reproduce crashses found this way use `decode_multi_param_files.py` to recreate the argument string / input file combinations that caused crashes.
-Afterwards, the reproducible scenarios created this way can be executed by scripts like:
+5. To reproduce crashses found this way use `decode_multi_param_files.py`.
+This recreates the input files in their original format, along with the argument string that caused the crash when reading them (stored in file `_REPRODUCTIONS.json`).
+Optionally, you can use `create_sqllogic_for_file_readers.py` to create sqllogic tests for every crash case.
+Alternatively, the reproducible scenarios in `_REPRODUCTIONS.json` can be executed manually, or by scripts like:
     - `test_csv_reader_with_args.py`
     - `test_json_reader_with_args.py`